-Be clear about your goal and purpose for communicating.
-Don’t leave your reader to read between the lines.
+1. Clear – Be clear about your goal and purpose for communicating, don’t leave your reader to read between the lines.

-Don’t beat around the bush.
-Get to your point.
-No one likes a rambling story.
+2. Concise – Don’t beat around the bush and get to the point because no one likes a rambling story.

-Adding the right amount of facts and details can help communicate your message.
-But be careful not to go overboard.
+3. Concrete – Adding the right amount of facts and details can help communicate your message, but be careful not to go overboard.

-This goes beyond grammatical and spelling correctness.
-Ensure the level of vocabulary and tone you use matches your audience.
+4. Correct – This goes beyond grammatical and spelling correctness, you must ensure the level of vocabulary and tone you use matches your audience.

-There needs to be a logical flow to your message or argument.
-With a consistent tone and voice throughout.
+5. Coherent – There needs to be a logical flow to your message or argument, and maintain a consistent tone and voice throughout.

-Your communication should not be passive aggressive or rude.
-Always do your best to communicate openly, honestly and with empathy.
+7. Courteous – Your communication should not be passive aggressive or rude, and always do your best to communicate openly, honestly and with empathy.

 To improve your communication skills further you should also take the time to listen before you respond.
-Developing your listening skills is a key aspect of any good communicator.
-It’s not always about the words you say, but the words you don’t say.
+Developing your listening skills is a key aspect of any good communicator, because it’s not always about the words you say, but the words you don’t say.

 And the same goes for body language.
 Because verbal is only a fraction of overall communication, we need to be mindful of our posture, maintaining eye contact and other physical gestures.

 Because we cannot always be together physically, especially in a time of physical distancing.
-Online communication platforms are a connective bridge to keep us together virtually.
-Our telecommunications technologies continue to grow with the capabilities of AI and machine learning.
+Online communication platforms are a connective bridge to keep us together virtually, and our telecommunications technologies continue to grow with the capabilities of AI and machine learning.
 The future of communication looks bright.